uclwebdev/task-1-my-first-app-gettingmobileinitiative/Noter.md

 Kan gøre brug af #if i compileren og lave specifikt business logik til hver platform.

 Umiddelbart vil jeg altid foretrække .NET Standard.
 Færre filer at vedligeholde osv.

+Inspect 2 - code

+What is dependencies and packages?

+Afhængigheder og pakker - det kunne f.eks. være nuget pakker eller afhængighed til dit shared business logic layer.

+What is a Content Page?

+En content page er en CSharp klasse der viser et view.

+What App.xaml.cs is used for?

+Det er viewmodelen til din App.
+Her bestemmer du hvad din app skal vise til at starte med ved brug af MainPage propertyen.

+How can you change the startup page in app.xaml.cs?

+Man skal sætte MainPage propertyen.

+What is Stacklayout and how does it works?

+I et StackLayout bliver views placeret oven på hinanden.

+What is a Label and what is it similar to in HTML?

+The er et stykke tekst og minder om en paragraph: `<p></p>`